lukepafford/ansible_role_python/README.md

 You do not need to worry about setting any 'become' values.
 The role will install the package correctly for the `python_user` variable.

+*No variables need to be defined for the role to work*

 The role downloads the `python_version` (Default: 3.8.2), for the `python_user` (Default: `ansible_user_id`) into the